 Ice Cave and Ice Tunnel of Langjokull

-It is impossible to figure out the one ice cave Iceland is famous for among its visitors.
-This is a land of ice cave glaciers, crystal caves, and man made ice tunnels.
-The Langjokull is one such enormous glacier with out-of-this-world views (keep your cameras fully charged!).
+It is impossible to figure out the one ice cave Iceland is most famous for among its visitors.
+This is a land of ice cave glaciers, crystal caves, and man-made ice tunnels after all.
+But another that is among the most popular is the Langjokull which is an enormous glacier with out-of-this-world views (keep your cameras fully charged!).

 Ice Cave of Langjokull

-You can visit an ice cave of Langjokull through a Super Jeep tour or a snowmobile in the form of day tours from the country’s capital.
-This ice cave is a gorgeous example of the harmony between the glacier and the volcanic activities.
+You can visit an ice cave of Langjokull via a Super Jeep tour or a snowmobile in the form of day tours from the country’s capital.
+This ice cave is a gorgeous example of the harmony between the glacier and volcanic activities.
 It has a sapphire blue cover and contrasting colors of ice.

 Ice Tunnel of Langjokull

-If you are thrilled about visiting an ice cave, Iceland has carved out some of the most enchanting tunnels for its visitors, and the man made ice tunnel of Langjokull is no exception.
-All you have to do is to go from Husafell to the camp where you will be taken into a huge Monster Truck.
+If you are thrilled about visiting an ice cave, Iceland has carved out some of the most enchanting tunnels for its visitors, and the man-made ice tunnel of Langjokull is no exception.
+All you have to do is to go from Husafell to the camp, where you will be taken into a huge Monster Truck.

 You will be given crampons to provide you with proper mobility on ice and snow.
 A guide will help you understand the history and architecture of this man-made piece of art.
 There is even a chapel inside the glacier where couples have taken their vows.
 Talking about freezing time and making memories!